 If employee’s actions are not aligned with their verbal commitment, chances are they feel risk in tackling new behaviors.
 It is up to leadership to create a culture that inspires, motivates and rewards employees for adapting their work product, their thought processes and their own self-development to enable the company to reach new levels of success.
 To excel at growth, this DNA strand would benefit from being more consistent.
 Together we can determine the best way to get that done.

 - Pick one area to improve and focus on that.
 Many of the principles needed to achieve GrowthDNA are outlined in the book Reignite: How Everyday Companies Spark Next Stage Growth.
-The book discusses best practice for each of these phases and can be purchased here.
+The book discusses best practice for each of these phases.

-return.
-Let’s chat and discover what YOUR organization needs specifically to take it to the next level.
-It is never too late and it is never too soon.
+- Let’s chat and discover what YOUR organization needs specifically to take it to the next level.

 For more information, contact us.